galtproject/galtproject-docs/en/Whitepaper.md

 #### Property protection from Custodian malicious behavior
 One of the main risks is dishonest actions of Custodians who, in the eyes of the state, are the owners of real estate.
 Custodian may violate the legal agreement and sell the property or restrict access to it from the owner of the token.
 In this case, the owner of the token will be forced to go to court in order to cancel the transaction and terminate the agreement with the custodian.
 Such a trial can be costly and time consuming.
 The solution to this problem is insurance of the risk of dishonest behavior of custodians.
-All real estate token holders regularly send ETH or Stable Coin like DAI to an insurance smart contract on a voluntary basis.
+Real estate token holders unite into small group (300 - 500 owners) and regularly send ETH or Stable Coin like DAI to an insurance smart contract.
 If one of the token holders has a problem with the dishonest custodian, he may receive a payment from the smart contract equivalent to the value of his property.
 The token itself transfers to smart contract and becomes the common property of the other participants of the insurance fund.
+Participants may allocate by voting funds from the fund in order to return property.
+After the property is returned, the token can be sold by fund to its original owner or put up for sale on the market.

-#### Other operations
+#### Other use cases
 The consistent global registry makes it possible to perform also the following operations:
 - mortgage.
 It can be issued in Stablecoins.
 The calculation of payments and the procedure for transferring a real estate token in case of violation of the payment schedule is determined by a smart contract;
 - real estate insurance;
 - collective investment and construction management.
 For the construction of the property, a DAO can be created.
 DAO Token Holders vote for contractor selection and construction financing.
 After the construction is completed, they receive shared ownership in the property.

-## Creating property records, commercial operations, property protection and disputes resolution on the territories without existing states
+## Creating property records, property protection and use cases on the territories without existing states

 ### Creating property records for land